About Digital Wallets

 If the user selects the text or email options, a one-time passcode (OTP) is sent to the user's phone number or email address.
 Lithic must have this contact info to pass to the wallet to display a preview (e.g., j*[email protected]) to the end user to select their authentication method.
 There are two ways to share this contact info with Lithic:

 1. Enrolling accountholders with Lithic.
 In this case, Lithic will store end users’ accountholder info to be able to deliver an authentication code to their email or phone.
+To ensure the best possible cardholder experience, Lithic recommends customers use the update account holder information endpoint to ensure that Lithic has the right information on file so OTPs are successfully sent to account holders.

 Digital Wallet Authentication via Text or Email